 - Ducats bear the image of the current Emperor (Empire) or local sovereign (Montaigne & Ulvio-Sabbia)

 - Minas bear the image of one of the current Archons, according the the city-state's majority demonimation

-The nations of the Lower Barrier Mountains--Voztokan Volka and Cuorrian Mancare, Vanator, and Tristeren--do not mint their own coins.
+The nations of the Lower Granitsa Mountains--Voztokan Volka and Cuorrian Mancare, Vanator, and Tristeren--do not mint their own coins.
 These nations accept both Imperial and Tsarish coins equally.
 Notopolitan and Honderreicher coins are rare here, but not unknown.